VerizonCao/my-raft/README.md

 2 Join requires each group to join the server.
 If it is a group that did not exist before, you need to readjust the slices of each group, and you need to take from the most groups until the difference with the most groups is less than or equal to 1.

-3 The raft situation, such as the allocation of shards and the group itself are not forced, they are all recorded by config
+3 The situation of raft, such as the allocation of shards and the group itself is not forced, all rely on config to record.
+This is the same as the previous k-v and log

 4 Summary In lab4a, master is a shards management system, and it needs to ensure disaster tolerance.
-Groups and shards responsible for managing the system, load balancing
+Responsible for managing the groups and responsible shards of the system to ensure load balance

 lab4b: